aserbremen/scancontext_ros2/README.md

 # Scan Context

+This fork implements a ROS2 node for the Scan Context algorithm.
+It is based on the original [Scan Context](https://github.com/irapkaist/scancontext/).

 ## NEWS (Oct, 2021): Scan Context++ is accepted for T-RO!
 - Our extended study named Scan Context++ is accepted for T-RO.
   - Scan Context++: Structural Place Recognition Robust to Rotation and Lateral Variations in Urban Environments